andyj8/q-test/README.md

 I used ngrok to forward the events from Slack to my machine.
 The app uses port 8000 by default.

 I created a personal slack space under andyjb.slack.com.

-This token needs to be placed in the .env file.
+The bot user token needs to be placed in the .env file.

 Once dependencies are installed, start the dev server.